Camille J. Gage Fellowship Award

 As an artist, her work hangs in the Minneapolis Institute of Art, and includes a permanent installation at the Weisman Art Museum called Untitled (Robe for Judith), and “Made Here,” — an initiative to bring art and activation to downtown storefronts, plus many other community and public art projects.

-About the fellowship
+About the Fellowship

-YWCA Minneapolis, with its bold mission of eliminating racism and empowering women, was selected as the host organization of the fellowship as it most aligned with how Camille engaged with the community and for people with marginalized identities.
+YWCA Minneapolis, with its bold mission of eliminating racism and empowering women, was selected as the host organization of the Fellowship as it most aligned with how Camille engaged with the community and for people with marginalized identities.

-Artists can apply directly or be nominated for the award.
+Artists can apply directly or be nominated for the Fellowship.
 For nominations, collaboration with the prospective nominee to complete the application is strongly encouraged.
 A group of YWCA Minneapolis leaders, family and close collaborators of Camille J. Gage will select the awardee.

 Fellowship Criteria and Information

-• Resides and works in Minnesota.
+• Resides and works in Minnesota

-• Shows deep concern for their community as a welcoming and just place that leverages art to achieve this goal.
+• Shows deep concern for their community as a welcoming and just place that leverages art to achieve this goal

-• Maximizes artistic opportunities for others, especially those whose voices have traditionally been marginalized.
+• Maximizes artistic opportunities for others, especially those whose voices have traditionally been marginalized

-• January 17, 2024: Fellowship application opens
+• January 2025: Fellowship application and nomination process opens

-• April 12, 2024: Awardee notified and confirmed
+• March 2025: Fellow notified and confirmed

-• April 16, 2024: Awardee publicly announced
+• April 2025: Fellow publicly announced

-• April 26, 2025: 2024-2025 Camille J. Gage Fellowship term closes
+• April 2, 2026: 2025-2026 Fellowship term closes

 • Measurable outcomes of the proposed activities.